In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization: Experiments

 For the Channel dataset, \cref{fig:channel-flow-comparison}, we select an arbitrary snapshot and \(z\)-coordinate for visualization, because the results do not differ across these dimensions due to the nature of the simulation.
 Across the three feature channels, the \(x\)-velocity (streamwise velocity) appears visually the worst.
 From a relative error perspective (RFE, \cref{eq:relative-error}), however, this channel performs the best, at about \(1\)\%.
 The error of the other velocity channels, at around \(6-8\)\%, is what drags down the overall performance.
 We can attribute this paradox to the difference in scales between the velocity components and artifacts of the relative error metric.
 The streamwise velocity has a significantly larger scale than the other two components, so despite it appearing worse, it performs better relative to its scale.

-Per-snapshot relative error (\cref{eq:loss}) curves for training and testing on the Ignition dataset are given in \cref{fig:ignition-r3error}.
-The training loss is split according to \cref{eq:insitu-loss} into the two components \(\mathcal{L}_\text{full}\) and \(\mathcal{L}_\text{sketch}\) corresponding to the two buffers.
-Thus, the ``Full Loss'' can be viewed as the instantaneous loss at the current snapshot, while the ``Sketch Loss'' is the averaged loss over previous sketched snapshots.
-The ``Test Loss'' is simply the instantaneous loss for a fixed snapshot after the network has been trained.
-For early snapshots, before approximately \(t=50\), one can observe that the testing error is significantly better than the training loss, indicating the sketched snapshots have also actively been used for learning instead of only preventing forgetting.
+Per-snapshot relative error (\cref{eq:loss}) curves for training and testing on the Ignition dataset are given in \cref{fig:ignition-r3error}. \revb{The training error is split according to \cref{eq:insitu-loss} into the two components \(\mathcal{L}_\text{full}\) and \(\mathcal{L}_\text{sketch}\) corresponding to the two buffers.
+Thus, the ``Train Error (Full)'' can be viewed as the instantaneous error at the current snapshot, while the ``Train Error (Sketch)'' is the averaged error over previous sketched snapshots.
+The ``Test Error (Full)'' is simply the instantaneous error for a fixed snapshot after the network has been trained.} For early snapshots, before approximately \(t=50\), one can observe that the testing error is significantly better than the training loss, indicating the sketched snapshots have also actively been used for learning instead of only preventing forgetting. \reva{While this is not necessarily problematic, it may suggest we could alter our training strategy, e.g., by using smaller sketches, to yield a more optimal process.}

 \Cref{fig:perf-v-sketch} explores the impact of sketch size on reconstruction performance via five linearly spaced sample factors in \([0.001,0.01]\) and \([0.0055,0145]\) for FJLT and subsample sketching, respectively, on the Neuron dataset.
 In both RFE and PSNR metrics, FJLT performance improves consistently alongside the sample factor until reaching approximate offline values.
 As for subsampling, performance also increases with the sample factor, but we observe significantly more instability.
 In our experience, for larger sample factors, FJLT and subsample sketching lead to similar performance, but one may be ultimately limited in their choice by the amount of offline storage.